-Degree courses can be in a single subject (Single or Specialised Awards) or in two subjects (Combined Awards or Creative Arts).
+Degree courses can be in a single subject (Single or Specialised Awards) or in two subjects, as in Combined Awards.

 You’ll graduate with a BA (Hons) or BSc (Hons) qualification, depending on whether you study an arts or science-based course.

 Professional Placement Year programmes

 These undergraduate courses offer you the chance to identify, apply for, and secure professional work experience, to be taken between your second and final years (a 'sandwich' year).

 Lasting four years in total, Professional Placement Year programmes are your opportunity to gain an undergraduate honours degree and workplace experience over an extended period (usually one to three placements over a minimum of nine months).

 By completing the programme, you'll be entitled to add “with Professional Placement Year” to your BA (Hons) degree title.

 Integrated Foundation programmes

 Undergraduate degrees at Bath Schools of Art and Design are available with an Integrated Foundation Year.